TOP

 What is video game emulation?

-A random assortment of popular video game emulators on a Windows 10 desktop: RetroArch (multi-system), Snes9X (SNES), Kega Fusion (Genesis/Mega Drive), PCSX2 (PlayStation 2)
+A random assortment of popular video game emulators on a Windows 11 desktop: RetroArch (multi-system), Snes9X (SNES), PCSX2 (PlayStation 2), DuckStation (PlayStation 1)

 What are people talking about when they mention video game emulation?
-They're talking about the process of playing video games on your computer or mobile device.
+They're talking about the process of playing video games on your computer, mobile device, or set-box box.
 This is possible with programs called video game emulators.
-Every video game emulator is made by fans for fans.
+Every video game emulator was made by fans for fans.

 The ROM